Porcelain Veneers Philadelphia, PA

 This type of dental veneer consists of tooth-colored biocompatible composite resin material, similar to a dental filling.
 This material is the same material dentists use for tooth bonding.
 Composite resin veneers usually require little to no preparation of the teeth.
 This means patients can preserve more of their natural tooth enamel.
 However, they are not as long-lasting as porcelain veneers.

-Composite resin veneers can be an excellent interim cosmetic solution for our patients.
-These veneers can prove an improved smile for a number of years.
+Composite veneers can be an excellent temporary cosmetic solution.
 When a dentist places composite veneers, he or she applies the composite resin directly to the tooth.
 Then, they sculpt the material into a natural shape for virtually undetectable restoration.

 Porcelain Veneers